msatymov/PhotonicsAuto/README.md

 # PhotonicsAuto
-Photonics automation with Pythion.
-Thorlabs controllers
+IEEE Workshop on Photonics Automation with Python